-- The subject property is not being actively farmed; non-regulated market valuation is the standard for such properties within city boundaries. - The West Hill master plan shows that this property is in the FUD zoning district and as such will be used as future residential development.
-The city's extension of pavement and services running parallel to the subject property is an indicator that the land is ready for development.
-The property has moved from unserviced land to serviced land, ready for development. - The City used five unserviced land sales in this assessment cycle; two of these properties are owned by the Appellant and both are under appeal.
+- The subject property is not being actively farmed; non-regulated market valuation is the standard for such properties within city boundaries. - The West Hill master plan shows that this property is in the FUD zoning district and as such will be used as future residential development. - The City used five unserviced land sales in this assessment cycle; two of these properties are owned by the Appellant and both are under appeal.
 Purchase prices directly impact land rates which are in turn applied to comparable land parcels within the City.
-The Appellant's purchase price of \$750,000 is a good indicator of estimated assessment values. - The argument that neighbouring parcels of land have a regulated classification does not come into play as those lands are cultivated fields (farmed) which makes them not comparable to the subject property.
+The Appellant's purchase price of \$199,999 is a good indicator of estimated assessment values.

+• The argument that neighbouring parcels of land have a regulated classification does not come into play as those lands are cultivated fields (farmed) which makes them not comparable to the subject property.